-With the exception of privately-funded clinical trials, research agreements at UC Davis are reviewed, negotiated, and signed by the Office of Research, Sponsored Programs.
+With the exception of privately (i.e., for-profit entity)-funded clinical trials, all research agreements at UC Davis are reviewed, negotiated, and accepted on behalf of Regents by the Office of Research, Sponsored Programs.
 This includes grants, contracts, cooperative agreements, and other types of research agreements.

 This is necessary to ensure that all research and other extramurally funded projects conducted by university employees, or with the use of university resources or facilities, are approved by the appropriate university contract and grant office and comply with relevant university policies and guidelines, including but not limited to those governing: